 HOW TO BECOME AN AMERICAN ACHIEVER

-As part of the interviews for my book series “ACHIEVERS”, many outstanding immigrant women gave exclusive advice from the heart, to help advance other women’s success in the US.
-They sound stimulating as well as wise—so please take a note of what may apply to you:
+As part of their interviews for the book “HOW THEY MADE IT IN AMERICA”, many outstanding immigrant women gave exclusive advice, from the heart, to help advance other women’s success in the US.
+Their words sound stimulating as well as wise—so please take a note of what may apply to you:

 Isabel Allende, world-famous Chilean-American writer, showed her caring: